This post has information about collecting vintage Easter candy containers. Learn more about these candy containers made in the 1940s -1950s.

 Also, as previously mentioned, sometimes the exterior of the candy containers can get dirty.
 (This is understandable given the age of these containers) If this happens, it’s pretty difficult to remove the dirt because the container is made out of paper.
 So, keep that in mind when buying one of these vintage candy containers.

 Having shared all this information, it’s very difficult to find a pulp paper candy container in perfect condition.
 Usually, there is at least something wrong with the container, such as chipped paint, a missing portion of the pulp, a crack, or some dirt on the exterior.
-As I said earlier, I don’t mind imperfections since they add to the character and authenticity of the piece.
+As stated earlier, I don’t mind imperfections since they add to the character and authenticity of the piece.
 These flaws are also some measure of reassurance that I am not buying a recent reproduction.

 Where to Find Vintage Easter Candy Containers